Graduate Diploma of Creative Advertising

 Minimum 18 years

-International students must be at least 18 years of age and have an IELTS score of 6.0 or equivalent.
+International students must be at least 18 years of age and have an IELTS score of 6.0 with no band score less than 5.5 (or equivalent).

 You do not need a portfolio to apply for this course.
-However you will need to prepare a Creative Writing Task Sheet and ensure this is ready when you apply.
+However you will need to prepare a Creative Advertising Task Sheet and ensure this is ready when you apply.
 Download here.

 You'll also be called in for an interview, either at the school or via Skype, where you can demonstrate that you have the necessary pre-requisite skills outlined in the Entry Requirements.